CheRongtian/Hybrid_Blockchain_for_Retails/Code/QR Code/README.md

 This step scales the QR code image by a factor of 10.

 Each QR module is now rendered as a 10 × 10 pixel block, so a 21 × 21 QR code becomes a 210 × 210 PNG image.

+## Step 04 — Read QR Content from Standard Input

+This step replaces the fixed `"Hello, world!"` text with input read from `stdin`.

+The program can now generate a QR code from arbitrary text, including piped input such as a URL.

+Longer input automatically produces a larger QR code when needed.